Jopo12321/Jopo12321/README.md

 # Jopo12321
 - 👋 Hi, I’m @Jopo12321.
-Currently, I am a Ph.D. student.
+Currently, I am a PhD. graduate.
 My major is Electronics systems and signal processing.
 - 👀 I’m interested in Programming, Electronics, Signal processing, Astronomy, Physics,...
-- 🌱 I’m currently learning Python, Matlab, and C for STM32 MCUs
+- 🌱 I’m currently learning Python, Matlab, and C for STM32 and Raspberry Pi Pico MCUs
 - 📫 You can reach me by email jozef.kromka22@gmail.com
 - 🥅 2024 Goals: Create a chess game for the game and watch and become better at programming
 - 💞️ I’m looking to collaborate on the game and watch related projects